sedostheatre/sedos.co.uk/input/events/simprov-at-the-bridewell.md

   - time: 2024-06-11 18:30
 image: /assets/simprov.jpg
 venue: ""
-ticket-prices: Tickets cost £5 for members, £7 for non-members
+ticket-prices: Tickets cost £5 for members and £7 for non-members for the Bridewell show.
 metaTitle: ""
 ---
 ![](/assets/simprov_hoopla_9jan2024.jpg "Some of the Simprov gang at their first Hoopla Mixer gig at the The Miller, London Bridge")